Have you tried to set a budget only to watch the whole thing go up in flames in the first week or two?

 Here are some suggestions you can use to launch your reverse budgeting effort.

 - Ease your way into this process: Avoiding drastic changes may improve your chances of success.
-You can review and categorize your current and past expenses and transactions with Personal Capital.
+You can review and categorize your current and past expenses and transactions with Personal Capital(Click here to sign up for Personal Capital and get a free $20 Amazon gift card).
 Knowing how your spending has been in the past can give you a springboard from which you can start.
 Once you get the hang of your the reverse budgeting process, you can adjust it to be more aggressive in the future.

 - Automate things: You might hear about automating a lot, but it’s more than a phrase.
 It’s an important tool.
 Line up regular transfers from your checking to your savings, for your 401k or your IRA, and for credit card payments.